hello-robot/stretch_tutorials/stretch_body/tutorial_collision_avoidance.md

 The [RobotCollision](https://github.com/hello-robot/stretch_body/blob/master/body/stretch_body/robot_collision.py) class manages a set of [RobotCollisionModels](https://github.com/hello-robot/stretch_body/blob/master/body/stretch_body/robot_collision.py).
 Each [RobotCollisionModel](https://github.com/hello-robot/stretch_body/blob/master/body/stretch_body/robot_collision.py) computes the soft limits for a subset of joints based on a simple geometric model.
 This geometric model captures the enumerated set of potential collisions listed above.

-We can see the which collision models will execute when `use_collision_manager` is set to 1:
+We can see which collision models will execute when `use_collision_manager` is set to 1:

 ```bash
 >>$ stretch_params.py | grep collision | grep enabled